-It can be defined as the medical study of the mouth and its diseases, unlike dentistry is dedicated to the observation and treatment of diseases.
+It can be defined as the medical study of the mouth and its diseases, unlike dentistry, which is dedicated to observing and treating conditions.

-Intended to treat infections, problems throughout the system surrounding the denture, ie the mouth itself as a whole.
+They are intended to treat infections and problems throughout the system surrounding the denture, i.e., the mouth itself as a whole.

-Also extraction of roots or teeth enclosed or semi-embedded in the jaw as the wisdom tooth in disodontiasis; frenectomy; alveoloplasty; surgical extirpation of the apex of the tooth caused by infections when it is not treatable with endodontics ; elimination of cysts and neoplasia of the oral cavity.
+Also, extraction of roots or teeth enclosed or semi-embedded in the jaw as the wisdom tooth in disodontiasis; frenectomy; alveoloplasty; surgical destruction of the apex of the tooth caused by infections when it is not treatable with endodontics; elimination of cysts and neoplasia of the oral cavity.

 Depending on a prosthesis-implant, it may be necessary to raise the sinus floor by grafting biocompatible material (autologous or heterologous bone, platelet-derived growth factor, etc.).